ehoang0001/social-good-project/README.md

 ## User Story

-Include your User Story you analyzed for your project here.
-Your User Story should have the following format:

 As a marketer, I want to analyze which platform is best for paid advertising, so that I can increase client sales and reach the right audience.

 ## Dataset